-What would happen if you demanded more miles from your gas tank that was running on empty?
+Think about it – what would happen if you demanded more miles from your gas tank that was running on empty?
 You wouldn’t be able to get anywhere and eventually you’d stall right in your tracks.
-The same thing happens when we demand more from our bodies without providing the proper fuel to do make it happen.
+The same thing happens when we demand more from our bodies without providing the proper fuel to make it happen.

-Unfortunately one common mistake women make when they’re trying to lose weight is that they cut calories and start opting for low-fat or fat-free foods.
-Among many reasons why this might be counterproductive when trying to get lean, at the most basic level, fat in our meals and snacks keeps us full and satisfied.
+Unfortunately, one common mistake women make when they’re trying to lose weight is that they cut calories and start opting for low-fat or fat-free foods.
+This might be counterproductive when you’re trying to get lean because the fat in our meals and snacks keeps us full and satisfied, among many other things.

 If you’ve ever been on a low calorie or fat restrictive meal plan you probably know all too well the hangry feelings that come along with it.
 Whiteknuckle-ing it through each day, attempting to resist temptations is hard and definitely not sustainable.
 When you’re making changes to your eating pattern, it’s so important to include fat-containing foods so you feel stable and in control, not to mention energized for your busy day and for exercise.